cynthia-dm1216/ReadMeGen/README.md

 * [Questions](#questions)

     ### Installation
-    npm i,user also needs to download the source code and use the cooman node index.js
+    As a command line script the user would need to install node.js,run npm install,and run the test

     ### Usage
-    The user will be prompted with questions.The answers will then be used to populate areas in a README file using markdown language
+    The user will be prompted with questions .
+The answers will then be used to populate to create the ReadMe using markdown language.

     ### Credits
     No

     ### License
-    MIT License
+    MIT Licensed

     ### Tests
     undefined